SuhyunL/Crawl-and-Analyze-Instagram-Posts/README.md

 Hello!

-Crawl&Analyze is a program that crawls real-time Instagram posts based on keywords.
+Crawl&Analyze is a program that crawls real-time Instagram posts based on keywords, made by Suhyun Lee.
 <br/>We crawl 3,000 real-time Instagram posts, parse the captions and texts, and then analyze & return into a Plotly graph!
-Crawl&Analyze would allow you to analyze the way people understand & consume a word, brand, tag, and everything.
+Crawl&Analyze would let you to analyze the way people understand & consume a word, brand, and everything.

 ### To run this program,